Back to top

 Our Curriculum

-Our PSHE curriculum has a wide range of child-centred activities to ensure the learning is enjoyable for pupils.
+Our PSHE curriculum was developed, agreed and is taught in schools across Ealing.
+It has a wide range of child-centred activities to ensure the learning is enjoyable for pupils.
 Learning descriptors are outlined at the beginning of each unit of planning to ensure teachers know the expected standard of learning that pupils should attain at the end of each unit of work.
 Our scheme of work contains both formative and summative assessment opportunities that support teachers to assess PSHE knowledge, and how these are applied within social and emotional skills development.
 PSHE is taught as a discrete lesson once a week but also forms an integral part of the values and ethos of our school.

-Please find the PSHE overviews for each year group below:
+Please find the PSHE overviews for each year group here

 Enrichment Opportunities